Vyral/shannon-doser/_posts/Listings/2020-10-09-just-listed-with-2-open-houses--perfectly-move-in-ready-2-story-home-so-much-to-love.md

 ---
 layout: post
 title: >-
-  JUST LSITED with 2 OPEN HOUSES ~ Perfectly Move-in Ready 2-Story Home!
+  JUST LISTED with 2 OPEN HOUSES ~ Perfectly Move-in Ready 2-Story Home!
 So Much to Love!
-date: 2020-10-09 21:02:52
+date: 2020-10-09 21:02:00
 tags:
 excerpt: See all the details at 64th.SDGandAssociates.com
 enclosure: